-LB 204 requires blood lead testing of students prior to enrolling in kindergarten in a public school on or after July 1, 2012.
-Students transferring to a Nebraska school district for the first time must be tested within six months of enrollment.
+LB 204 requires blood lead testing of students prior to enrolling in kindergarten in a public, private, denominational or parochial school on or after July 1, 2012.
 The Department of Health and Human Services (HHS) is to develop rules and regulations relating to blood lead testing.
 School districts are to inform families prior to the date of school registration of the blood lead testing requirements.
 HHS is to notify parents or guardians of the availability of special education services and of contact information for Nebraska ChildFind if a child's blood-lead level is in excess of a certain amount.